Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Social, interactive, loyal

-One look at the Dwelf, and you can see how unique it is from most other designer cat breeds.
-This interesting-looking hairless cat gets its name from its dwarf-like stature and elfin features.
-Though they are hairless, they do often have downy hairs throughout their body that gives them a lovely suede-like feeling.
+One look at the Dwelf, and you can see how unique they are from most other designer cat breeds.
+This interesting-looking hairless cat gets their name from their dwarf-like stature and elfin features.
+Though hairless, they often have downy hairs throughout their body that give them a lovely suede-like feeling.

-Dwelf cats are extremely affectionate and loyal to their humans.
+Dwelf cats are incredibly affectionate and loyal to their humans.
 They love to be involved in everything you’re doing and don’t do well spending time alone.

 Their short stature keeps Dwelfs closer to the ground.
-They won’t be as active as other designer breeds, but don’t confuse their size with fragility.
+They aren’t as active as other designer breeds but don’t confuse their size with fragility.

 a highlander cat lying on grass